 On April 17, 1998, we adopted an equity incentive program.
 Under this program, we may grant incentive stock options, non-statutory stock options, stock appreciation rights, stock bonuses and rights to acquire restricted stock to employees, directors and consultants (except for incentive stock options which may only be granted to employees).
-The number of shares of common stock reserved for issuance under this program is 150,580 shares post-split.
-As of December 31, 2006, there were no outstanding options or rights under this program.
-In connection with the merger between VirnetX Holding Corporation and VirnetX, we assumed and our Board of Directors has adopted the VirnetX 2005 Stock Plan as amended to cover awards of shares of our common stock.
-The total number of shares of our common stock reserved for issuance under the VirnetX Plan is 11,624,469, of which as of October 31, 2007, there were 4,028,418 shares remaining available for future grants.
-Our stockholders approved the VirnetX Plan at our 2008 annual meeting.
+In connection with the merger between VirnetX Holding Corporation and VirnetX, Inc. we assumed and our Board of Directors has adopted the VirnetX 2005 Stock Plan as amended to cover awards of shares of our common stock.
+The total number of shares of our common stock reserved for issuance under the VirnetX Plan is 11,624,469, of which as of December 31, 2007, there were 3,051,392 shares remaining available for future grants.
+We intend to seek the approval of our stockholders for the adoption of the VirnetX Plan no later than July 4, 2008.